Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-test-aad/HOW_TO_RUN_AAD_INTEGRATION_TEST_IN_LOCALHOST.md

 1. Create 2 groups: group1 and group2.
 Add user1 in group1, and user2 in group2.
 Refs: [Create a basic group and add members using Azure Active Directory][Create a basic group and add members using Azure Active Directory]

-2. For user1, we need to create 111 groups: from group1 to group111.
-It's used in AADGroupsCountIT.
+2. (Optional.
+Skip this step if you don't run `AADGroupsCountIT`, or you can ignore the test failure of `AADGroupsCountIT`) Create 111 groups: from `group1` to `group111`.
+Add `user1` into these groups.
+It's used in `AADGroupsCountIT`.

 ## Export environment variables